The Secret Behind My Bulletproof Resilience In Crisis Support

 I dropped out of jazz studies because I couldn’t handle it – and I love jazz!

-Thanks to mentorship from incredible people (story for another day!)
-I’ve learned a couple things.
+Thanks to mentorship from incredible people (a story for another day) I’ve learned a couple things.

 Measuring the gap between where I am and where I want to be leads me to feel like crap.
 There’s always something else to do, write, say, achieve, etc. The distance between me and the horizon will remain there, no matter how fast I run.